Major Annapurna Circuit Trek Costs

 I suggest you hire stuff from Kathmandu rather than buying your own.
 This way, you can save a significant amount of money.
 If you already have a few gears, the cost of trekking equipment decreases.

-But taking a local guide will make your trek more fun, safe, comfortable and you will know a lot about local culture.
+But taking a local guide will make your trek more fun, safe, and comfortable and you will know a lot about local culture.
 An experienced guide can charge $20 to $30 per day.
-But it all depends on how you deal with your guide to be honest.
+But it all depends on how you deal with your guide, to be honest.

 Similarly, a porter can charge about $15 to $20 per day.
 You can find porter for a lesser wage as well.
 Also, your Porter’s cost depends on your packing.
 You can bargain your payment if you have a significantly lighter bag.